 Problems within?
 Time to get some more information through market research.

 Measure and benchmark your employee satisfaction against other peers in your industry and against nationwide averages with a Voice of Employee (VoE) survey.

-Sign 6: You need to understand what, how, and where to grow business.
+Sign #6: You need to understand what, how, and where to grow your business.

 This type of market research can be both qualitative and quantitative so the recommendations are comprehensive.
 A strong market research report will not only include an executive summary but also recommendations to help with operations, marketing, and strategy for growth.

 A clear win, and a clear sign that market research is what you're looking for.

 If your friend jumped off a bridge, would you follow?
 In this case, you at least might want to think about it.

 Companies that utilize market research create a competitive edge in their market.
 In most cases whoever knows the customer best, wins.

 But with the help of market research, competitors also know: